 NATIVEVISION ANNUAL SUMMER CAMP

 At the camp, workshops are offered for the children and local community members on positive parenting, nutrition, leadership and entrepreneurship.
 Tribal leaders host traditional feasts, traditional games, dance and song exhibitions.
 Two $5,000 college scholarships are awarded each summer through a competitive national application process.

-NATIVEVISION YEAR-ROUND PROGRAMS
+NATIVEVISION YEAR-ROUND PROGRAM

 Goals are to: